cobalt88/Portfolio/README.md

 # Vincent Teune/cobalt88 Portfolio

-This is currently the 2nd version of this website, and will likely not be the last.
+This is currently the 2nd version of this website, complete refactor is scheduled.

 https://vtportfolio.net